johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 -	Ensure literature is a helpful servant, not a hard *task-master*, to oral learners in particular.

+-	Avoid overcomplicating matters; try to keep things simple and lighthearted.

--	Invite creative people to contribute by interpreting or celebrating the message of the teaching using drama, art or song.
+-	Consider inviting creative people to contribute by interpreting or celebrating the message of the teaching using drama, art or song.

 -	What other ways might it be appropriate to organise the time and the group in order to ensure the learning is culturally appropriate, relevant and practical?

 > *Think about these things as you progress throughout this discipleship experience*.